GModModGod/Menu-Mods/lua_reference/menumods.md

 - number id: The index to remove the identifier from.

 IMPORTANT: It is highly recommended to refrain from using this function to create luahtml classes unless there is a specific reason for doing so.

+### menumods.AddElement(identifier, data)

+This function can be used to add any HTML tag to the menu.

+Arguments:

+- any identifier: Used as a unique name for the element (like gamemode hooks).
+- table data: The data table for the element.

+### menumods.AddOption(identifier, data, onClick)

+This function is used to add options to the menu that execute code when clicked.

+Arguments:

+- any identifier: Used as a unique name for the element (like gamemode hooks).
+- table data: The data table for the element.
+- string onClick: The JavaScript code to be executed when the option is clicked.

+### menumods.AddLuaOption(identifier, data, callback)

+This function is used to add options to the menu that execute code when clicked.

+Arguments:

+- any identifier: Used as a unique name for the element (like gamemode hooks).
+- table data: The data table for the element.
+- function callback: The Lua function to be executed when the option is clicked.
+It has no arguments.